 What Is the Maximization Scale (Schwartz, 2002)?

-The Maximization Scale, developed by Barry Schwartz and colleagues (2002, *Journal of Personality and Social Psychology*), measures individual differences in the tendency to maximize — the drive to seek the absolute best option in decision-making — versus satisficing — being content with options that meet one's standards.
+The Maximization Scale measures individual differences in the tendency to maximize — the drive to seek the absolute best option — versus satisficing — being content with options that meet your standards.
+Barry Schwartz and colleagues published it in 2002.

 Based on Herbert Simon's (1955) theory of bounded rationality, the scale captures a fundamental personality dimension with significant implications for well-being.